douglaswaugh/cv/douglas-waugh-cv.md

 #### Apr 2014 - Apr 2017 : Senior Developer
 #### Jan 2012 - Apr 2014 : Analyst Developer

-After WTG I looked specifically for a company offering me freedom over my personal development process, particularly with respect to writing tests first and working in an agile manner.  energyhelpline.com fitted the bill.

 I have worked on and delivered some of energyhelpline's most important and successful projects over the last few years.
 Amongst other things a Richardson Maturity Model Level 3 RESTful energy comparison and switching API, relied on by Compare The Market, and a rebuild of our own publicly facing site to use that API using AngularJS, [www.energyhelpline.com](https://www.energyhelpline.com) which I ended up leading.

 I developed more of an understanding for application architecture gaining experience working with the CQRS+ES architectural patterns spanning multiple services that the energyhelpline code base is built with.
-With this knowledge, and that of object oriented design, test driven development and the REST architectural style, I acted as a de-facto lead developer whilst the team was without a Tech Lead, providing technical solutions for the business and supporting other developers with their design and architectural decisions.
-In April 2017 I was rewarded with an official promotion to Tech Lead.

-I have improved the speed and accuracy of our development by cultivating a truly test driven culture within the team, introducing automated deployments, continuously improving the deployment pipeline, and developing testing strategies.
-Whilst I work at energyhelpline.com, I will continue to try and improve it further.
+I have improved the speed and accuracy of our development by cultivating a truly test driven culture within the team, introducing automated deployments, working to continuously improve the deployment pipeline, and developing testing strategies.

-One of my ex-colleagues told me I'd been responsible for the change in culture at energyhelpling.com.
-It was never my intention to change the culture of the team, I just did the things that I thought we should be doing, tried to encourage others to do the same and, when I had the opportunity, hired people who I believed had similar values to myself.

-I did try and improve our recruitment.
-I brought a new recruiter on board who understood our needs, I changed the messaging in our job specifications, got the team to silicon milkroundabout, and started and contributed to the tech blog [http://tech.energyhelpline.com](http://tech.energyhelpline.com) to improve our visibility to the development community.
+To improve our recruitment I brought a new recruiter on board who understood our needs, I changed the messaging in our job specifications, got the team to silicon milkroundabout, and started and contributed to the tech blog [http://tech.energyhelpline.com](http://tech.energyhelpline.com) to improve our visibility to the development community.

 I was lucky enough to work with some good developers at energyhelpline.com, and there is no doubt that I'm a better programmer for it.